Vietnamese pomelo

 Originating from Ben Tre Province in the lush Mekong Delta region of Vietnam, the Da Xanh pomelo is one of the most famous and sought-after citrus varieties in the country, even making its way to markets around the world.

 This pomelo is known for its round shape, typically weighing between 1.2 to 2.5 kilograms (around 2.6 to 5.5 pounds).
-The fruit has a bright green to slightly yellow-green skin when ripe, which is surprisingly easy to peel, being relatively thin (only about 14–18 mm).
-Inside, the segments are a striking pinkish-red color.
-The taste is sweet with no tartness, accompanied by a distinctive fragrance that makes it truly unique.
-With a Brix level ranging from 9.5% to 12%, the Da Xanh pomelo offers a delightful burst of natural sweetness.
+The fruit has a green to slightly yellow-green skin when ripe, which is easy to peel, being relatively thin (only about 14–18 mm).
+Inside, the segments are a beautiful pinkish-red color.
+The taste is sweet with a hint of tanginess, accompanied by a distinctive fragrance that makes it truly unique.
+With a Brix level ranging from 9.5% to 12%, the Da Xanh pomelo offers a delightful balance of natural sweetness and a little tartness.

 Nam Roi pomelo